For KBB retailers seeking an efficient, post-sale operation, effective management of installations and remedials is

-Having a birds eye view of outstanding installations projects ensures each party is fully up to date on the situation at hand.
-Equally, it allows the business itself to provide adequate resource for timely completion.
+Having a birds eye view of outstanding installations ensures each party is fully up to date on the situation at hand.
+It allows the business itself to provide adequate resource for timely completion.

-Likewise, having this insight helps you share realistic time frames with the customer, rather than promising a date sooner than feasibly possible.
+Having this insight helps you share realistic time frames with the customer, rather than promising a date sooner than is feasibly possible.

 Similarly, proactivity and planning for remedial work can allow you to turn a negative into a positive.

 By implementing your best practice process for rectifying any product issues, you can guarantee the remedial work is completed in a timely manner, with a consistently high quality approach.

-An amazing response, delivered in a short time frame, can actually influence a customer’s opinion of you for the better.
-Especially if you’re responding to an issue caused by an afore mentioned third party supplier.
+An amazing response, delivered in a short time frame, can influence a customer’s opinion of you for the better.
+Even if the reason for engagement was a negative experience.

 Clear communication can alleviate even the greatest of frustrations.